t-lm/statdocs/docs/perso/index.md

 On the top right, you will find the 🖤 icon.
 There are two more lines:

-- The first one is "Alerte on update (with threshold)".
+- The first one is "Alert on update (with threshold)".
 This allows you to set an additional alert criteria.
 You will be alerted only if the last value of the serie meets the criteria you set.

 - The second is "Add to a personal dashboard".
 We will cover this in the next section.